OpenSilver/OpenSilver.Documentation/README.md

   ``` Code ```
 ```

-## Organize your project for github Pages
-In order to facilitate your commit, it's better to have the master branch in the root folder and clone the gh-pages branch in the _site folder.
-This will allows you to push both branches without going back and forth.

 ## Link to Source Code
 To generate the documentation from the source code, one needs to edit the docfx.json file.
 In the metadata section, there is the path of the csproj :
 ```